Aleppo Governorate: Ancient

-In Classical Antiquity, the region was made up of three regions: Chalybonitis (with its centre at Chalybon or Aleppo), Chalcidice (with its center at Qinnasrīn العيس), and Cyrrhestica (with its center at Cyrrhus النبي حوري).
+In Classical antiquity, the region was made up of three regions: Chalybonitis (with its centre at Chalybon or Aleppo), Chalcidice (with its center at Qinnasrin العيس), and Cyrrhestica (with its center at Cyrrhus النبي حوري).
 This was the most fertile and populated region in Syria.
-Under the Romans the region was made in 193 CE part of the province of Coele Syria or Magna Syria, which was ruled from Antioch.
+Under the Romans, the region was made in 193 CE part of the province of Coele-Syria or Magna Syria, which was ruled from Antioch.
 The province of Euphratensis was established in the 4th century CE in the east, its centre was Hierapolis Bambyce (Manbij).

 Under the Rashidun and Umayyad Muslim dynasties, the region was part of the Jund Qinnasrin.
 In the Abbasid period the region was under the independent rule of the Hamdanids.
 The Mamluks and then later the Ottomans governed the area until 1918; under the Ottomans, the region was part of the Vilayet of Aleppo.

 Modern history

 During the Tanzimat era of Ottoman governance in Aleppo, the authorities established the 1858 land reform law along with schemes to introduce new Bedouin settlers to northern Syria.
 These programs led to a stronger integration of Aleppo with the economy of the Ottoman heartland in Anatolia.
 It also paved the way for European capitalists to exploit agricultural resources of the region and caused internal trade to shift into the hands of European merchants.

 In the early 20th century, during the French Mandate the region was part of the short-lived State of Aleppo.

 Aleppo Governorate formerly included Idlib Governorate, until the latter was split off circa 1960.